megler/Day67-69-RESTful-Blog/README.md

 The blog has how been updated to include:

 1. User login and authentication
+2. An admin panel that is protected with user authentication
-2. A very basic admin function that needs to be fleshed out
+3. A very basic admin function that needs to be fleshed out
-3. A comments section
+4. A comments section
-4. A working contact form
+5. A working contact form
-5. Contextual error messages
+6. Contextual error messages
-6. A relational database
+7. A relational database

 The admin is currently the first user in the database.
 Every other user is a subscriber.
 The navigation menu will change if the user is an admin and logged in.